angeldollface/dollscript/README.markdown

 x = 1; <3 This will not work, x is immutable.
 ```

-When the dollies decided something is important it is a law and therefore not changeable at all!
+When the dollies decide something is important, it is a law and therefore not changeable at all!

 ### Functions